Posted by : November 20, 2013

 | On :

-If you are one among the numerous people affected by the PPI scam, knowing about the PPI claims procedure will help you get a PPI refund easily.
+If you are one among the numerous people affected by the PPI scandal, knowing about the PPI claims procedure will help you get a PPI refund easily.
 Payment protections insurance is a policy created to provide specific cover to credit card payments or loan payments if you are not able to pay the dues properly due to being unemployed or incapacitated by medical issues, but it was consistently deliberately sold to people without their consent and often to people who were not even eligible for the policy – rendering it a complete waste of their money.
 The policies earned banks and their sales staff millions in profits.

 Mis-selling by Financial Institutions